Neuroinflab/pyEcoHAB/README.rst

 Analyze a custom Eco-HAB experiment
 =========

-If you want to analyse data obtained by a non-standard EcoHAB setup or a modular experimental setup utilizing more than one EcoHAB setup, you should provide a config file for every non-standard EcoHAB setup and a separate config file describing how EcoHAB setups are combined together into a modular experimental setup.
+If you want to analyse data obtained by a non-standard Eco-HAB setup or a modular experimental setup utilizing more than one Eco-HAB setup, you should provide a config file for every non-standard Eco-HAB setup and a separate config file describing how Eco-HAB setups are combined together into a modular experimental setup.

 Config file for an Eco-HAB setup
 ------------
 pyEcoHAB requires a setup.txt file describing geometry of the experimental setup and antenna positions in the data directory.
-If you don't provide one, pyEcoHAB will load a configuration of a standard EcoHAB setup with 4 chambers connected with 4 tunnels, forming a square with a chamber in each corner and tunnels providing sides of that square.
+If you don't provide one, pyEcoHAB will load a configuration of a standard Eco-HAB setup with 4 chambers connected with 4 tunnels, forming a square with a chamber in each corner and tunnels providing sides of that square.
 A standard setup configuration file provided by pyEcoHAB:

    [setup]